-This project explores the impact of Buddhism—its doctrines, practices, and cultural orientations—on the healthcare landscape of Philadelphia.
+This project explores the impact of Buddhism — its doctrines, practices, and cultural orientations — on the healthcare landscape of Philadelphia.
 The study seeks to bring continually overlooked non-white and non-English-speaking voices into the contemporary conversation about Buddhism and healthcare.
-It also demonstrates the rich spectrum of therapeutic repertoires that Buddhism continues to make available to its devotees today—beyond the headlines and social media buzzwords associated with “mindfulness.”
+Pedagogically, it provides the opportunity for students to engage in experiential learning about the range of religions and health orientations in a modern cosmopolitan city.

-This project involved the participation of a team of undergraduate student researchers.
-Between 2014–17, small teams of students visited the targeted locations and conducted preliminary interviews with monastics, teachers, or community representatives.
-Interviews were in many cases facilitated by student “cultural liaisons,” who themselves were members of the cultural-linguistic group we were visiting and were able to facilitate cultural awareness and offer some basic translation assistance when necessary.
-Photographs and audiovisual recordings formed the basis for the development of a student-produced documentary video (in progress).
+Since 2014, small teams of undergraduate student researchers have been visiting targeted locations throughout the Greater Philadelphia area and have conducted interviews with monastics, teachers, or community representatives.
+Participant observation fieldwork in many cases has been facilitated by student “cultural liaisons,” who themselves are members of the cultural-linguistic group best represented at the temple, and who have been able to facilitate cultural awareness and offer some basic translation assistance when necessary.
+Ethnographic information and audiovisual materials have been integrated into a Google map that showcases Philadelphia’s Buddhist diversity (below).

-Questions asked focused on the connections between Buddhism and health, with emphasis on understanding which of the community’s practices are thought to be relevant to maintaining physical wellbeing or overcoming illnesses.
+Interviews have focused on discovering connections between Buddhism and health.
 Preliminary findings have revealed that different approaches to Buddhist healing prevail in different ethnic, cultural, linguistic, and socioeconomic contexts around the city.
 My analysis of these differences is informed by previous scholarly attempts to model American Buddhism (Cheah 2011; Numrich 2005, 2006; Baumann 2002; Hickey 2010); however, I have found that no previously proposed model can adequately capture the diversity on the ground in this one city.
-While my research addresses the issue of how to model diversity, I am equally interested in placing Philadelphia within the context of global contemporary Buddhism.
+While my research addresses the issue of how to model this diversity, I am equally interested in placing Philadelphia within the context of global contemporary Buddhism.
 This study has uncovered both parallels with and direct connections to Buddhist healthcare institutions in Asia, some of which we have been able to trace with follow-up field work conducted abroad.

-Through the course of this research, Philadelphia has become something of an “Indra’s Net” where thick description of local detail leads further and further afield via increasingly expansive webs of global interconnectivity.
+Through the course of this research, Philadelphia has been revealed as an “Indra’s Net,” where thick description of local detail leads further and further afield via increasingly expansive webs of global interconnectivity.
 Thus, close attention to the practices, material culture, and aural and visual experience of Buddhist healing in Philadelphia provides a perfect launching-off point for the exploration of the diverse ways that aspects of Buddhism are being used as health practices at both the local and transnational scales.

 Baumann, M. 2006.
 Protective Amulets and Awareness Techniques, or How to Make Sense of Buddhism in the West.
 In C.S.
 Prebish and M. Baumnn (eds.), Westward Dharma: Buddhism Beyond Asia.
 Berkeley: University of California Press.